 From this point on, my nurse was a rockstar!
 Well, she was the whole time, but for real at this point!
 We decided to not start the pitocin because after the epidural, my contractions got even worse and were really close together.
 Baby's heart rate also kept dropping about a minute after each contraction, which is something they don't want to see.
 At this point a couple things started happening.
 My awesome nurse didn't leave my side because she was watching the monitor so closely; she had me move to all different positions in attempt to make baby happy, I started losing a lot of fluid and they were concerned baby wasn't getting enough oxygen and I had to start wearing an oxygen mask from then until he was born.

 This went on until 6 am.
-At 6 they were pretty concerned for baby, so they gave me terbutaline to slow down the contractions.
+At 6 they were pretty concerned for baby, so they gave me a shot (can't remember the name) to slow down the contractions.
 The only thing I remember about this was they still continued to have me lay in certain positions to make baby happy.
 Really, only one position was working for him, which was laying on my right side or else his heart rate would drop significantly every time I moved.
 I was also able to get some sleep at this time!
 PTL!
-But, I think body shakes are a side effect of the terbutaline shot because I could not stop shaking when I was trying to sleep.
+But, I think body shakes are a side effect of the shot they gave me because I could not stop shaking when I was trying to sleep.
 I wasn't exactly cold, but I was shaking really bad from the waist, up.